engtuncay/engtuncay.github.io/blockchain/solidity-intro.md

 - Remix ide'de sol taraftan solidity tabını seçeriz.
 - versiyonu seçeriz
-- compile mycontract.sol (dosyanın ismi) buttonu tıklarız.
+- compile mycontract.sol (contract dosyasının ismi) buttonu tıklarız.

 Hata varsa kırmızı ile işaretleyip gösterir.

-The Solidity source code is passed to the solidity compiler and the compile returns the EVM bytecode that is deployed and the contract ABI - Abstract Binary Interface.
+The Solidity source code is passed to the solidity compiler and the compile returns the *EVM bytecode* that is deployed and the contract ABI (Abstract Binary Interface).

+* Many Solidity compilers

-There are many solidity compilers available: Remix built-in compiler, solc, solcjs
+There are many solidity compilers available: Remix built-in compiler, solc, solcjs.

+* Contract bytecode have to be public

 Contract bytecode is public.
-It is saved on the Blockchain and can’t be encrypted because it must be run by every Ethereum node;

-Opcodes are the human readable instructions of the program.
+It is saved on the Blockchain and can’t be encrypted because it must be run by every Ethereum node; Opcodes are the human readable instructions of the program.
 They can be easily obtained from bytecode;

+* Contract source is public or isnt it ?

 Contract source code doesn’t have to be public.
 Most contracts are public to build trust.

 ## ABI

 Anyone that wants to interact with the contract must have access to the contract ABI.
-ABI is basically how you call functions in a contract and get data back;
+ABI is basically how you call functions in a contract and get data back.
 ABI is list of contract’s function and arguments and it’s in JSON format.
 ABI is known at compile time.

+* Can we generate the contract ABI from the bytecode ?

 ABI is generated from source code through compilation.
 If we don’t have the source code we can’t generate the contract ABI (or only from the bytecode using reverse engineering);

-ABI bir nevi API gibidir. (to)
+ABI is like an API (*to*)

 Opcodes : EVM operational codes.

-Decompile ederken byte code başına 0x koyarız.
+- Decompile ederken byte code başına 0x koyarız.

+*full example contract*

 ```js